CardiacModelling/BenNevis/README.md

 Transforming from national grid coordinates to longitude and lattitude is hard, and the Ordnance Survey have released a thing called [OSTN15](https://www.ordnancesurvey.co.uk/business-government/tools-support/os-net/for-developers) to do this.
 Although this still seems to result in x, y coordinates, not degrees.
 Luckily, somebody's [made a tool for it](https://github.com/urschrei/convertbng).
+Unfortunately, some people have issues installing this, so that we rely on a [less accurate fallback](https://github.com/MichaelClerx/bnglonlat) for the time being.
+If you can, please manually install `convertbng` too (BenNevis will try using this first, before switching to `bnglonglat`).

+### Spline interpolation

+To get heights for any random point, we create a scipy [RectBiVariateSpline])https://docs.scipy.org/doc/scipy/reference/reference/generated/scipy.interpolate.RectBivariateSpline.html) on the data.
+This takes some time (~30 seconds on a fast machine) and uses considerable memory (~3GB).

+## Tiny API docs

+Proper API will be added if this goes public.
+For now, there are only a handful of public objects:

+- data utilities (see `_data.py` for details):
+  - `ben` returns grid coordinates (`Coords`) for Ben Nevis
+  - `Coords` represents grid coordinates and can convert to various forms
+  - `dimensions` returns the physical dimensions (in meters) of the GB height data
+  - `gb` loads and returns the heights data for GB
+  - `Hill` represents a hill from the hills database
+  - `pub` returns grid coordinates for a random pub, selected from a very short list
+  - `spacing` returns the physical distance (in meters) between grid points
+  - `spline` returns a spline defined over the GB height data
+- plotting utilities (see `_plot.py` for details)
+  - `plot` creates a plot of a map, with optional labels etc.
+  - `plot_line` creates a plot of the height profile between two points
+  - `png_bytes` turns a matplotlib figure into a `bytes` string
+  - `save_plot` stores a plot and checks its size (only for paranoid people)
+- others (see `_util.py` for details)
+  - `Timer` times and formats intervals